 You can actually make your own cardamom spice by mixing equal parts of cinnamon and nutmeg together.

-This blend consists of red peppers, cayenne pepper, and chipotle chili peppers combined with onion, roasted garlic, and lime juice – an easy way to add a smoky and spicy flavor to your favorite burgers, steaks, and more!
+This blend consists of chipotle chili & sweet peppers combined with onion, roasted garlic, and cumin – an easy way to add a smoky and spicy flavor to your favorite burgers, steaks, and more!
 Plus, it’s salt-free so you can adjust to your preference.

 Is your mouth watering yet?

 Cumin is most often used in chili, tamales, and various Indian curries, but it is also great for adding to just about any dish needing a little extra spice!
 In fact, we love using cumin when making Keto Carnitas Nachos and Low-Carb Flank Steak Fajitas!
-Consider giving Target’s Market Pantry Ground Cumin a try for just $1.29!
+Consider giving Target’s Good & Gather Organic Ground Cumin a try for just $3.99!

 This seasoning blend is simply ‘da bomb on just about everything!
 It includes a mix of sesame seeds, poppy seeds, dried garlic and onion, and sea salt flakes that can be added to a variety of foods including grilled chicken, creamy dip, fathead pizza dough, salads, and more!
 Plus, it is SO yummy when sprinkled on top of these Keto bagels!